MichaelCurrin/dev-cheatsheets/cheatsheets/python/files-and-paths/pathlib.md

 ### Absolute path to app directory

+If it dangerous to just use `Path('.')` as that is the current working directory, not the directory of the script.

-This is useful when running the script from anywhere in or outside the repo and keeping paths relative to that app directory i.e. the top-level module inside the repo.
+The approach is useful when running the script from anywhere in or outside the repo and keeping paths relative to that app directory i.e. the top-level module inside the repo.

 ```
 my_repo/